Independent technology comparisons

 Cook et al. explicitly noted the number of overlapping genes (125) in addition to total panel size (377 genes for Xenium and 960 genes for CosMx).
 When comparing metrics that may be influenced by plexity size (such as number of unique genes detected per cell and median transcripts per gene), they provided the overall data, data normalized by number of targets, and data compared across only shared genes.

-In Wang et al., they compared multiple Xenium and MERSCOPE tissue panels to CosMx, noting that—of the six panels they focused on—all of them shared >94 genes, with a high degree of similarity between the Xerium and MERSCOPE panels.
+In Wang et al., they compared multiple Xenium and MERSCOPE tissue panels to CosMx, noting that—of the six panels they focused on—all of them shared > 94 genes, with a high degree of similarity between the Xenium and MERSCOPE panels.
 Similar to the Cook study, this group also reported metrics from both total and shared genes.

 What did they find?

 Wang et al. showed consistent results with the Cook study.
 When comparing Xenium, MERSCOPE, and CosMx, the higher-plex CosMx panel detected the highest absolute number of unique genes in 14 of the 20 tested tissue types when considering all panel genes.
-However, Xenium not only detected a greater absolute number of genes in the 6 other sample types, but detected the greatest percentage of on-panel genes across all 20 samples, followed by either MERSCOPE or CosMx (depending on sample type) (Figure 4, bottom panel).
+However, Xenium not only detected a greater absolute number of genes in the 6 other sample types, but the greatest percentage of on-panel genes across all 20 samples, followed by either MERSCOPE or CosMx (depending on sample type; Figure 8B).

 What was the authors’ takeaway?